Scrounger/iobroker.sqlstatistics/README.md

 * adapter settings added
 * translation added
 * option to reset session statistics every day added
+* sum of not used rows in iob database added

 ### 0.1.0 (2020-04-18)
 * (Scrounger) alpha release